learndataengineering/learndataengineering.guide/_docs/phase1/data-skills.md

 - Serving layer mostly consists of aggregated data ready to be consumed by a BI tool or for reporting to the business.

-- More often then not staging and serving layer will have tables that has the data from various sources according to the requirements.
+- More often then not staging and serving layers will have tables that has the data from various sources according to the requirements.